Please find below some reminders about upcoming events. For all of Term 4 events, please refer to the College calendar.

 Year 5 Parents Only – 2024 Summer and Winter Sport Selections

-In preparation for Summer and Winter Co-Curricular Sport in 2024, I am seeking your son’s sport selection for the summer and winter sports that he will be choosing to trial for at the beginning of next year and at the end of Term 1.
+In preparation for summer and winter co-curricular sport in 2024, I am seeking your son’s sport selection for the summer and winter sports that he will be choosing to trial for at the beginning of 2024 and at the end of Term 1 2024.

 This will allow me to nominate the appropriate amount of teams based on how many students nominate for each sport.

-Summer Sports include: Basketball, Cricket, Tennis, Touch Football and Water Polo
+- Summer Sports: Basketball, Cricket, Tennis, Touch Football and Water Polo.

-Winter Sports include: AFL, Football (Soccer), Rugby Union and Rugby 7s
+- Winter Sports: AFL, Football (Soccer), Rugby Union and Rugby 7s.

-I ask that you please discuss this with your son, and complete the form by Monday, 30 October 2023.
+Please discuss this with your son and complete the form at the end of this article by Tuesday, 24 October 2023.

 Please be aware of the following prior to your son making his selection:

 - Tennis and Water Polo only have two teams.
-Please only nominate your son if he has had experience playing tennis and water polo.
+Please only nominate your son if he has had experience playing tennis and water polo at a club level.
 This is due to the limited spots available with two teams.